brettwooldridge/HikariCP/README.md

 for a connection from the pool.
 If this time is exceeded without a connection becoming available, an SQLException will be thrown.  *Default: 5000*

+``dataSource``<br/>
+This property is only available via programmatic configuration.
+This property allows you to directly set the instance of the ``DataSource`` to be wrapped by the pool, rather than having HikariCP construct it via reflection.
+When this property is specified, the ``dataSourceClassName`` property and all DataSource-specific properties will be ignored.
+*Default: none*

 ``dataSourceClassName``<br/>
 This is the name of the ``DataSource`` class provided by the JDBC driver.
 Consult the documentation for your specific JDBC driver to get this class name.
 Note XA data sources are not supported.
-XA requires a real transaction manager like [bitronix](https://github.com/bitronix/btm).  *Default: none*
+XA requires a real transaction manager like [bitronix](https://github.com/bitronix/btm).
+*Default: none*

 ``idleTimeout``<br/>
 This property controls the maximum amount of time (in milliseconds) that a connection is